edamontology/pubfetcher/docs/fetcher.rst

 Europe PMC mined
 ----------------

 Europe PMC has text-mined terms from publication full texts.
-Such EFO terms can be obtained from https://www.ebi.ac.uk/europepmc/webservices/rest/PMC/{PMCID}/textMinedTerms/EFO or https://www.ebi.ac.uk/europepmc/webservices/rest/MED/{PMID}/textMinedTerms/EFO and GO terms can be obtained from the same URLs where "EFO" is replaced with "GO_TERM".
-These resources are the only way to fill the `publication parts`_ efo_ and go_ and only those publication parts can be obtained from these resources.
+These can be fetched from the API endpoint https://www.ebi.ac.uk/europepmc/annotations_api/annotationsByArticleIds, documentation of the Annotations API is at https://europepmc.org/AnnotationsApi.
+These resources are the only way to fill the `publication parts`_ efo_ and go_ and only those publication parts can be obtained from these resources (type "Gene Ontology" is used for GO and type "Experimental Methods" for EFO).
 Either a PMID_ or a PMCID_ is required to query these resources.

 .. _pubmed_xml: